richard-porteous/richard-porteous.github.io/_posts/2022-05-10-Defold/2022-05-10-Defold-Editor.md

 ## Defold Editor:
+---
+Defold tutorial has been put on hold.
+I will get back to it but I need to get past the lack of useful documentation they provide.
+Untill then I'll be writing on other Game engines and other topics.
+This has been left in the blog simply as a reference.
+---

 Let's take a Quick look at the Defold editor and the various panes.
 I wont spend long as the manual covers this well.